-Paper is out!
-The MoFo sleeves are gorgeous and though worth every penny, are expensive so for most record collectors the plain poly inner sleeves appear to offer the best value and protection.
+Old fashioned paper sleeves shed and can scratch your vinyl records so you should not even consider them!
+For the best record protection and least amount of friction, get the Mobile Fidelity sleeves however, for most price conscience record collectors, the less expensive poly inner sleeves appear to offer a solid value.
 Since they're very thin, they even fit into the flimsy lightweight cardboard import record jackets used on British 12 inch singles from the 1980s.

 Regardless of which inner sleeve you choose for your records you will NEVER throw away original sleeves that contain photos, artwork or liner notes.
 In situations like this you simply store the custom sleeve inside the record jacket and use your high quality replacement inner sleeve for everyday use.